BarryDigby/MA5112/week4/README.md

 ![rna](../docs/images/rnaseq-data.png)

-A researcher has captured exosomes from human malignant melanoma cell line (A375) and the human lung cancer cell line (A549) and added them to primary human epidermal melanocytes, (NHEM-c cells).
+A researcher has captured exosomes from human malignant melanoma cell line (A375) and the human lung cancer cell line (A549) and added them to primary human epidermal melanocytes (NHEM-c cells).
 There are triplicates of each cell line:

-NHEM-c (Control)
+- NHEM-c (Control)
-NHEM-c + A549 exosomes (Lung)
+- NHEM-c + A549 exosomes (Lung)
-NHEM-c + A375 exosomes (Melanoma)
+- NHEM-c + A375 exosomes (Melanoma)

 The researcher is interested in characterising the transcriptional profile of each transfected cell line, in an effort to elucidate the tumor pathways mediated by A375 & A549 tumor exosomes.